reactjs/react.dev/content/docs/refs-and-the-dom.md

 const node = this.myRef.value
 ```

-The value of the ref differs depending on whether the node is an HTML DOM node, a React class component instance, or a stateless functional component:
+The value of the ref differs depending on the type of the node:

 - When the `ref` attribute is used on an HTML element, the `ref` created in the constructor with `React.createRef()` receives the underlying DOM element as its `value` property.
-- When the `ref` attribute is used on a custom component declared as a class, the `ref` object receives the mounted instance of the component as its `value`.
+- When the `ref` attribute is used on a custom class component, the `ref` object receives the mounted instance of the component as its `value`.
 - **You may not use the `ref` attribute on functional components** because they don't have instances.

 The examples below demonstrate the differences.